What Is The Facial Feedback Hypothesis And Does It Work?

 Types Of Facial Expressions

-What types of facial expressions may produce the emotions we feel?
-The scientific community is still debating how the facial feedback hypothesis would work with different expressions.
-One thing that seems certain, though, is that a smile produces a happy emotion, while a frown produces sadness.
+What types of facial expressions can produce the emotions we feel?
+The scientific community is still debating how the facial feedback hypothesis might work with different expressions.
+One thing that seems certain, though, is that a smile is connected to the production of a happy emotion, while a frown is connected to a feeling of sadness.

 Degrees Of Emotions

 Along with the type of emotion we feel, we can also show the degree of that emotion through our facial expressions.
-For example, you may be slightly angry.
-You might express that emotion with a slight frown and furrowed eyebrows.
+For example, you may be slightly angry and express that emotion with a slight frown and furrowed eyebrows.
 If you're furious, though, your expressions will likely be much more distinctive.

 Often, we may feel combinations of emotions.
 Emotions aren't always pure or easily defined.
 Some common complex emotions are joyful love, prideful anger, and ambivalence.
 Complex emotions can be expressed with subtle variations of the usual facial expressions.